learn-co-curriculum/dsc-nlp-and-word-vectorization/README.md

 ## NLP and Bayesian Statistics

-As machine learning has come into it's own, we've seen NLP products get better and better.
+As machine learning has come into its own, we've seen NLP products get better and better.
 For instance, in just a few decades, we've gone from rule-based chat bots with preprogrammed responses to things like Siri and [Google Duplex](https://www.youtube.com/watch?v=bd1mEm2Fy08) (if you aren't familiar with Duplex, take a few minutes to follow that link and watch the demo on YouTube--you won't be disappointed!).
 Much of the most exciting advancements currently happening in the field of NLP are due to Deep Learning--we'll learn more about these approaches in Module 4.
 However, we can still do amazing things with machine learning and text data by making use of Bayesian methods.
 For instance, you may remember a time in the early 2000s when the problem of email spam was bad, and getting worse.
 This problem was eventually solved through the application of machine learning--specifically, **_Naive Bayesian Classification_**!
 For the remainder of this section, we'll focus on how we can apply our newfound knowledge of Bayesian methods to solve real-world NLP tasks such as [spam filtering](http://www.paulgraham.com/spam.html) and text classification.

 ## Working With Text Data